 Director of Learning - Mr T Webster Email

-The Performance Team is a highly successful and vibrant team, consisting of three departments; Dance, Drama and Music.
+The Performance Team is a highly successful and vibrant team, consisting of four departments; Dance, Drama, Music and Physical Education.

 All students follow a curriculum in these specialist subjects during Key Stage 3.
-At Key Stage 4, students can choose to take GCSEs in Dance, Drama, or Music.
-At A Level, options include Dance, Music, and Drama and Theatre.
+At Key Stage 4, students can choose to take GCSEs in Dance, Drama, Music and PE or the Cambridge National in Sport.
+At Sixth Form, options include A level Dance, Music, Drama and Theatre Studies or PE and BTEC Sport.

 We have a thriving and well attended extra-curricular programme, with clubs in Dance, Drama and Music taking place at all Key Stages, providing all students with the opportunity to further their interests, skills and to enjoy the arts.
 Students also have the opportunity to attend residential courses, specialist arts projects and trips.